r1cky33/winforms-gui-loader/README.md

 this whole shit is coded by me and was ALOT OF WORK. so pls treat it with respect xD

-credits to @fisherprice from UC for cleaning MmUnloadedDrivers & PiDDBCacheTable structures (signatures should at least for for 1803-1903)
+credits to @fisherprice from UC for cleaning MmUnloadedDrivers & PiDDBCacheTable structures (signatures should at least work for 1803-1903)